 Stapler – Glue works too but you’ll have to wait longer for the glue to dry on each petal

 Template – I spent some time trying to get the proportions right.
-My template is free for anyone that might be interested.
+My template is free and available in my resource library for anyone that might be interested.

 Tutorial for Giant Paper Rose

 This is where the stapler really speeds things up.
 I just overlap the slit at the base of the petal and staple

 Step 3: Starting with the largest set of prepared petals, I start stapling them together into a loop.